Learn WordPress Website Seo Step-By-Step- A Comprehensive WordPress SEO Tutorial for 2025

 For example, example.com/blog/how-to-optimise-wordpress-for-seo/ is much more descriptive and shareable than example.com/?p=123.

-To change your permalink structure in WordPress:
+How to change your permalink structure in WordPress:

 • Go to Settings > Permalinks in your WordPress dashboard.